ipasimulator/ipasim/docs/objc.md

 Ideally, we would like to build this library with clang instead of Visual Studio (as it seems more appropriate and would be probably easier).
 Currently, we use Clang with Visual Studio, which is some old version, though, so there are some errors.
 To overcome them, just see the `Debug/objc.tlog/clang.command.*.log` files for information about what arguments to run clang with (but, of course, you need to first use Visual Studio to compile some files in order to generate this file).

+[C++/WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/index) seems as the thing we would want to build against.
+It's only header files, so it should be possible to use it from clang.
+On the other side, it's very new, so we could probably support only very new versions of Windows.
+But that's probably not a disadvantage, since with this we can port the `objc4` library fast and then worry about older versions later (or never, since it should be easy to update Windows 10).